edumagalhaes10/tp_spln/README.md

 Have fun using our tool!!!
 We hope it's useful!!! 😁

+### ⚙️ Installation

+To install and use HydraText follow the steps below:
+- Clone this repository
+- Run either *flit install* or *pip install -e* in the project directory

 > **Note:** After installing the tool, the command *hydratxt_post_install* may be run.

+> **How to use:** To use HydraText just use the command *hydratxt* in your command prompt.

 ### 📸 Extract text from images and PDFs